Tprezioso/GitHubStatus/README.md

 <h1>GitHub Status</h1>

-\nAn App for checking the status of GitHub
+An App for checking the status of GitHub\n

 * Uses GitHub Status API
 * Firebase for push notification